NHSDigital/integration-adaptor-nhais/INBOUND.md

 The inbound Amendment transaction uses a JSONPatch data type instead of FHIR.
 The format is very similar to outbound amendments with two exceptions:

-* NHAIS may provide a new NHS number
+* PCRM/NHAIS may provide a new NHS number
-* NHAIS never provides free text notes
+* PCRM/NHAIS never provides free text notes

 The following fields are OBSOLETE and not supported by the adaptor: